josejimenezluna/pyGPGO/README.md

 *   `scikit-learn` (Optional, for other surrogates different than GP.)
 *   `pyMC3` (Optional, for integrated acquisition functions and MCMC inference)
 *   `theano` (Optional) development version. (pyMC3 dependency)

+All dependencies except `pyMC3` are taken care for in the requirements file.

 ### Features